Borrower Defense Application

 Forbearance/Stopped Collections Status

 Common Questions and Answers Regarding Forbearance/Stopped Collections Status

 Information and Resources for Help

-Borrowers who attended Corinthian Colleges (Everest, Heald, and WyoTech) with a first date of attendance between July 1, 2010 and Sept.
-30, 2014 and are seeking federal student loan forgiveness through borrower defense should complete a Corinthian-specific application.
+Borrowers who attended Corinthian Colleges (Everest, Heald, and WyoTech) with a first date of attendance between July 1, 2010, and Sept.
+30, 2014, and are seeking federal student loan forgiveness through borrower defense will complete a Corinthian-specific application.
 For more information about forgiveness of federal student loan(s) used to attend Corinthian Colleges, go to the Information about Debt Relief for Corinthian Colleges Students page.

 All other borrowers applying for borrower defense MUST submit their application using one of the U.S. Department of Education (ED) borrower defense application forms provided in the sections below.
 Please read the instructions provided within the application before filling out the application form.
 Please note that the instructions also include information for parent PLUS borrowers.